processone/docs.ejabberd.im/content/admin/guide/index.md

 permanently from the cluster.

-To remove permanently a node from the cluster, a command must be run after shutting down the node from an another running node:
+To remove permanently a node from the cluster, a command must be run from the node to be removed:

         #!console
-        $ ejabberdctl leave_cluster 'ejabberd@second'
+        $ ejabberdctl leave_cluster

 # Service Load-Balancing